 Medications containing the ingredient hydrocodone can be highly addictive.
 In the United States over the past decade there has been a spike in cases of dependency to prescription medications, and a spike in overdose deaths.
 One of the chief concerns is prescription pain medications containing opioids.
-Addiction in all of its forms is treatable, and there is help and recovery for hydrocodone dependency.
-This page goes into more detail to help with understanding prescription pain medications, and also the efforts of treating it through a recovery or drug rehab program.
+Addiction in all of its forms is treatable, and there are preventative measures

 |Brand Names Containing Hydrocodone|